Blazorade/Blazorade-Teams/README.md

 # Blazorade Teams
 A Blazor component library that is designed to be used when building applications for Microsoft Teams.
+Be sure to also check out the [initial announcement](https://mikaberglund.com/microsoft-teams-app-with-blazor-made-easy-using-blazorade-teams/) for Blazorade Teams.

 ## Documentation